myspaghetti/macos-virtualbox/README.md

 ## iCloud and iMessage connectivity

 iCloud and iMessage and other connected Apple services require a valid device serial number.
-Set it before the installation by replacing the zeroes in `serialnumber="000000000000"` with a valid serial number, or after the installation with `VBoxManage setextradata "${vmname}" "VBoxInternal/Devices/efi/0/Config/DmiSystemSerial" "${serialnumber}"`.
+Set it before the installation by replacing the empty string in `serialnumber=""` with a valid serial number, or after the installation with `VBoxManage setextradata "${vmname}" "VBoxInternal/Devices/efi/0/Config/DmiSystemSerial" "${serialnumber}"`.
 An invalid serial number that matches the correct structure for the device name and board ID might work, too.

 ## Dependencies